Daffy Duck's Quackbusters: Voice cast

+Animators

+The animators included Brenda Banks, Nancy Beiman, Dan Haskett, Mark Kausler, Norman McCabe, Rebecca Rees, Darrell Van Citters and Frans Vischer.

+Release

+The film was theatrically released on September 24, 1988.
+A home video release followed on July 19, 1989.

+Reception

+Variety called it an "entertaining effort" but felt the "effect wears thin on big screen".
+The reviewer felt that the structuring of the material worked except for the "commercial breaks" of Daffy selling his products on television.

 Home media

 The film was released on VHS on July 19, 1989 (just nine days after Mel Blanc's death), and later on DVD in the United States on August 4, 2009, by Warner Home Video.
 Three bonus cartoons are included as extras in the DVD release: Duck Dodgers and the Return of the 24½th Century, Superior Duck and Little Go Beep.
 It was later released in the UK on July 5, 2021, with the same bonus shorts.
 It is also available on iTunes.
 The film was later released on Blu-ray via the Warner Archive Collection on January 28, 2025.

 The Duxorcist saw an individual release as part of the Looney Tunes Parodies Collection on February 4, 2020.

+This was the only Looney Tunes compilation film to be aired on HBO in the early 1990s.
+It later aired on Cartoon Network.